-Advertisements are part of the informed consent and participant selection process.
-Samples of all advertisements, such as flyers, newspaper ads, radio and television announcements, bulletin board tear-offs, and posters, along with an explanation of other methods of recruiting participants, must be submitted to the IRB.
+Advertisements are part of the informed consent and subject selection process.
+Samples of all advertisements, such as flyers, newspaper ads, radio and television announcements, bulletin board tear-offs, social media positings, and posters, along with an explanation of other methods of recruiting subjects, must be submitted to the IRB.

 - Names of the investigators conducting the research, identification of the university by name as the location of the research or the researchers main affiliation, and contact information for the researchers

 - General eligibility criteria

 - Straightforward and truthful descriptions of benefits (e.g., research procedures are free of charge) and risks, if applicable.

 Advertisements should not claim, explicitly or implicitly, that the research is treatment or is superior to any current practice.
 Extravagant attention-getting devices such as extremely large, bold typefaces and dollar signs for payment information are prohibited.
 Advertisements should not pressure readers into participating.

 Snowball recruitment – Often times researchers have an initial pool of contacts and they hope those people will "nominate" other qualified potential subjects.
 This kind of sampling is commonplace in case study and qualitative psychological, sociological, and anthropological research.
 However, it may be used also in genetic studies where it is necessary to recruit relatives of the initial subject for direct interviews and/or tissue sampling, etc. This recruitment procedure is sometimes inappropriately labeled "cold calling".
 The following excerpt from the Belmont Report regarding voluntariness compels IRBs to pay close attention to snowball recruitment procedures: